Morpheus636/linux-636/README.md

 5. `chmod +x ./setup.sh`
 6. `sudo ./setup.sh $USER`

+To update configuration later on after changes in the git repo, run `sudo ./user-config.sh $USER`.

 ## Post-Script Manual Configuration
 Some changes cannot be made by the script due to limitations of the software involved, or authentication requirements.